 This image is inspired by a topographical map of the Missoula Flood line, marked by the bolded white line.
 During that time, Boushey Vineyard could have been riverfront property.
 Above the flood soils are ancient, more impoverished resulting in intense minerality and complexity in the wines.

 Southwind Vineyard is planted on distinct soil comprised of fractured basalt.
-The crumbling, cracking earth deep below in the profile pit, it is reminiscent of laugh lines, also known as crow’s feet.
+The crumbling, cracking earth deep below in the profile pit, is reminiscent of laugh lines, also known as crow’s feet.
 This name also plays on the French Syrah producing region in Northern Rhône, Croze-Hermitage.

 Our marker during production for this Rhône-inspired everyday drinker was GPR, short for Glass Pour Rhône or Glass Pour Red.
 GPR – simply and clearly a red wine to have in your glass every day!
 The GPR is accompanied by a large version of our compass, extrapolated from the Devison crest.